Curio radicans aka Creeping Berry

 Common names

-Creeping Berry, Strings Of Bananas
+Creeping Berry, Strings Of Bananas, Fishhook Senecio, String Of Bananas

-How to care for Creeping Berry
+How difficult is it to take care of Creeping Berry

 Creeping Berry requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.